-a.
-The research or demonstration project is to be conducted by or subject to the approval of state or local government officials and is designed to study, evaluate, or otherwise examine:

-(1) public benefit or service programs;

-(2) procedures for obtaining benefits or services under those programs;
+- a.
+The research or demonstration project is to be conducted by or subject to the approval of state or local government officials and is designed to study, evaluate, or otherwise examine: - (1) public benefit or service programs; - (2) procedures for obtaining benefits or services under those programs; - (3) possible changes in or alternatives to those programs or procedures; or - (4) possible changes in methods or levels of payment for benefits or services under those programs; and - b. the research could not practicably be carried out without the waiver or alteration or

-(3) possible changes in or alternatives to those programs or procedures; or b. the research could not practicably be carried out without the waiver or alteration or c.
-The research involves no more than minimal risk to the subjects; and d. the waiver or alteration will not adversely affect the rights and welfare of the subjects; and e. the research could not practicably be carried out without the waiver or alteration; and f. whenever appropriate, the subjects will be provided with additional pertinent information after participation.
+- c.
+The research involves no more than minimal risk to the subjects; and - d. the waiver or alteration will not adversely affect the rights and welfare of the subjects; and - e. the research could not practicably be carried out without the waiver or alteration; and - f. whenever appropriate, the subjects will be provided with additional pertinent information after participation.